AnuragJosyula/CI-CD_CompleteImplementation/README.md

 - Make sure ArgoCD has access to the GitHub manifest repo.
 - Use `Always` imagePullPolicy to always pull new images.
 - Keep Jenkins and ArgoCD on separate ports in Minikube to avoid clashes.
+- Make sure all the credentials are correct, including docker ID, API keys